fncuibnce75de/deep_learning/README.md

 # deep_learning
-For the MVA Deep Learning Course
+For the MVA Deep Learning Course by Vincent Lepetit